Popularity isn’t always a sign of a smooth-functioning internet phone service.

 But with no customer support for free users, getting help may not be as manageable as you’d hope.
 With no one to ask, it’s hard to say if you’re experiencing an internet connection issue, a platform issue, or something else.

-6. Google Voice loading slow on your browser
+Issue 7: Google Voice is loading slowly on your browser

-One perk of Google Voice is the ability to access your phone from any computer or mobile device.
+One perk of Google Voice is accessing your phone from any computer or mobile device.
 The problem is users report issues when accessing the platform via a browser on voice.google.com.

-To fix load times on your browser, here are a few quick things you can try:
+To fix load times on your browser, here are a few things you can try:

 You can also try a reboot if Google Voice isn’t working on your browser or double-check Google Voice’s system and browser requirements.
 However, if none of these help and slow loading remains a consistent issue, there’s not much you can do.